What if the wrong person could control the weather?

-One gruesome note which bears witness to the devastation weather can bring and mankind’s brutal response; two thousand years ago, the Moche civilization of Peru, master potters who lived along the northern coats of the Punta Sal area, sacrificed hundreds of their own people to assuage the weather gods in El Nino years.
+One gruesome note which bears witness to the devastation weather can bring and mankind’s brutal response: Two thousand years ago, the Moche civilisation of Peru, master potters who lived along the northern coasts of the Punta Sal area, sacrificed hundreds of their own people to assuage the weather gods in El Niño years.
 Massed skeletons were found at the bottom of cliffs in the surrounding areas.
-Archeologists studied the depictions on the pottery and dated the skeletons and analyzed the soil and rock and pieced together the story of the Nino sacrifices.
-For the warm waters that El Nino brings devastate the fish supplies and often produce heavy rains that wash away harvests.
-El Nino meant starvation for the coastal dwellers.
+Archaeologists studied the depictions on the pottery and dated the skeletons and analysed the soil and rock and pieced together the story of the Niño sacrifices.
+For the warm waters that El Niño brings devastate the fish supplies and often produce heavy rains that wash away harvests.
+El Niño meant starvation for the coastal dwellers.

 And human sacrifice.

 Seeing the pottery of the Moche, swimming in their seas and walking their cliffs, brought home to me the power of the weather and its role in shaping human history.
 I’ve been fascinated by weather ever since… The roots of Ark Storm went down many years ago.